-- full details in medical terms and case description

-- event duration (start and end dates, if applicable)

-- action taken
+- full details in medical terms and case description - event duration (start and end dates, if applicable) - action taken - outcome

-- outcome

-- seriousness criteria

-- causality (i.e. relatedness to trial drug / investigation), in the opinion of the investigator - whether the event would be considered expected or unexpected.
+- seriousness criteria - causality (i.e. relatedness to trial drug / investigation), in the opinion of the investigator - whether the event would be considered expected or unexpected.

 Any change of condition or other follow-up information should be emailed to the Sponsor/coordinating centre as soon as it is available or at least within 24 hours of the information becoming available.
-Events will be followed up until the event has resolved or a final outcome has been reached.
+Events will be followed up until the event has resolved or a final outcome has been reached up until the final visit at Day 90